yuehanwang17mcp/big-data-spring2018/week-03/WS02_pandas_intro.md

 df.shape
 ```

+We lost a some rows, but we're still left with 1,069,177: not too shabby!

 ## Exporting Data

-We lost a little under 200,000 rows, but we're still left with 827,172.
-Let's export this to a CSV!
+Let's export our cleaned data file to a CSV!
 Easy.

 ```python
 df.to_csv('data/skyhook_cleaned.csv')